 2) Provide support by seeing clinic patients independently at various clinical locations.

 3) Primarily see return patients after non-operative treatment and provide patient management prior to the determination for surgery.

-4) Will work collaboratively within the multidisciplinary orthopaedic team, using advanced clinical skills and knowledge to provide comprehensive direct patient care and services to patients under the care of the University of Chicago Medical Center.
+4) The Physician Assistant will work collaboratively within the multidisciplinary orthopaedic team, using advanced clinical skills and knowledge to provide comprehensive direct patient care and services to patients under the care of the University of Chicago Medical Center.

 5) This individual will assume accountability for patient care in making decisions, prescribing appropriate medications as set forth in the delegation of prescriptive authority, prescribing appropriate treatments, delegating tasks, and maintaining a comfortable environment for the patient.

 6) Collaborate with and act as liaison among the nurse, patient, family, physician, and community resources for coordination of patient care.